ErenYasa/netflixclonepage/README.md

 - Responsive layout

-- I don't know JS so just I took support for the accordion menu
+- I don't know JavaScript so just I took support for the accordion menu

 - If you see a bug pls fix it